A Novel Technique for Evidence based Conditional Inference in Deep Neural Networks via Latent Feature Perturbation: Experiments

+We experiment with two variations of our approach based on the choice of regularizer during prediction: ES uses early stopping and L2 uses an L2-norm based penalty.
 Original DeepLab paper~\cite{chen2018encoder} also experiments with inputting images at multiple scales i.e, \{$0.5$,$0.75$,$1.0$,$1.25$,$1.5$\} as well as using left-right flipped input images, and then taking a mean of the predictions.
 We refer to this as multi-scaling (MS) based approach.
 We compare each of our models with multi-scaling being on and off in our experiments.

-For our evaluation, we make use of PASCAL VOC 2012 segmentation benchmark~\cite{everingham2010pascal}.
-It consists of 20 foreground object classes and one background class.
-We further augmented the training data with additional segmentation annotations provided by Hariharan et al.~\cite{hariharan2011semantic}.
-The dataset contains 10582 training and 1449 validation images.
-We use mean intersection over union (mIOU) as our evaluation metric which is a standard for segmentation tasks.